zeroInterest/zeroInterest.github.io/_posts/arbitrage-and-time-travel/2021-03-28-why-potential-inflation-could-lead-to-a-financial-crisis.md

 >"**We are seeing very substantial inflation \[...\] We are raising prices.
 People are raising prices to us and it’s being accepted.”**

-This raise on prices can be  already tracked on several indices such as Bloomberg's agriculture index, shown in Figure 5 and also in the annual single-family home price, as shown in Figure 6 (*[Figure 6 Source](https://www.bloomberg.com/news/articles/2021-05-11/u-s-home-prices-surge-the-most-on-record-in-buying-frenzy?sref=RJ2RlMrh)*).
+This raise on prices can be  already tracked on several indices such as Bloomberg's agriculture index, shown in Figure 5 and also in the annual single-family home price, as shown in Figure 6 {% cite gopal_2021 %}.

 &#x200B;